WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 : An unsigned integer ({{!I-D.ietf-httpbis-header-structure}}, section 4.1)
   representing a Unix time.

-"sig"

-: Binary content ({{!I-D.ietf-httpbis-header-structure}}, section 4.5) holding
-  the signature of most of this header and the significant parts of the exchange
-  {{significant-parts}}.

-The "certUrl" and "validityUrl" members are *not* signed, so intermediates can update them with pointers to cached versions.
+The "certUrl" and "validityUrl" parameters are *not* signed, so intermediates can update them with pointers to cached versions.

 ### Open Questions

+{{?I-D.ietf-httpbis-header-structure}} provides a way to parameterise labels but not other supported types like binary content.
+If the `Signature` header field is notionally a list of parameterised signatures, maybe we should add a "parameterised binary content" type.
+{:#parameterised-binary}

 Should the certUrl and validityUrl be lists so that intermediates can offer a cache without losing the original URLs?
-Putting lists in dictionary fields is more complex than {{?I-D.ietf-httpbis-header-structure}} allows, but the WG might be willing to update that.
+Putting lists in dictionary fields is more complex than {{?I-D.ietf-httpbis-header-structure}} allows, so they're single items for now.

 Should "validityUrl" be signed or optionally signed so that an exchange's author can prevent an intermediate from removing it, which would prevent clients from